DrawersApp/contest/README.md

 ### Rules and Regulation

 1. Participants can register as a team of 1-3.
 Registration will end at 2:00 PM IST, 5th Feb'16.
-2. Send your team details before that to mailto:deploymentbotdrawers@gmail.com to receive key.
+2. Subscribe your team details to receive key.
 Key will allow you to talk to the chat serves.
 3. Contest will start on 8:00 PM IST, 5th Feb'16 and will ends on 8:00 PM IST, 7th Feb'16.
 4. Develop bot and submit the code before contest end.
 Code can be done in any language of choice and submission should include README.md with steps to run it and check it.
 5. List of qualified bots will be published on 8:00 PM IST, 8th Feb'16.